Lukas-Malthe-MSc/orbit/README.md

 ### Master Thesis in Computer Engineering
-This repository contains the primary source code for the Master's thesis in Computer Engineering at Aarhus University.
+This repository contains the primary source code for the Master's thesis in Computer Engineering at Aarhus University, By Lukas Vindbjerg (201906015@post.au.dk) and Malthe Tøttrup (201907882@post.au.dk).

 # Deep Reinforcement Learning for Autonomous Racing
 The project focuses on training a deep reinforcement learning (DRL) agent for autonomous racing using the F1TENTH platform.
 It is based on the Orbit framework, a unified and modular framework for robot learning.
 Orbit simplifies workflows in robotics research, including RL.
 The project leverages NVIDIA Isaac Sim for fast and accurate simulation.